raymonduchen/CarND-P3-Behavioral-Cloning/writeup_template.md

 #### 1. Solution Design Approach

 My first step was to use LeNet neural network model (http://yann.lecun.com/exdb/lenet/) with normalization inserted in first layer.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.

-However, it doesn't work well and I noticed that the output depth of convnet layer is shallow (depth = 6) for a 65x320x3 input and 5x5 kernel.
+However, it didn't work well and I noticed that the output depth of convnet layer is shallow (depth = 6) for a 65x320x3 input and 5x5 kernel.
 This problem is not simple task as to recognize handwritten characters that may require few features.
 So I inferred that models with more deeper convnet may be more appropriate transfer learning candidate for this problem.

 Then I tried Nvidia's model in End to End Learning for Self-Driving Cars (https://arxiv.org/pdf/1604.07316v1.pdf).
 I chose this model because it's a verified model for autonomous vehicle lane keeping.
 The output depth of convnet layer goes to 64, and it seems deep enough to capture some features more complex.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+This time vehicle almost drived on the lane, however it moved like waving towards left and right and it rolled over lane edge in some curve spots.
+I found that my model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model by adding one dropout layer before flatten layer so that model may not easily to be trained by following some dataset patterns.
+Also, I added some driving records concentrating on smoothly driving through and recovering from side around those spots.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 103-116) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 103-116) is consisted of 1 normalization layer, 1 cropping layer to crop out non-road region, 3 convolution neural network with 5x5 filter, 2 convolution neural network with 3x3 filter, 1 dropout layer to prevent overfitting, 1 flatten layer, and 4 fully connected layer.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture

 ![alt text][image1]